Combined Heat and Power

 Combined Heat and Power (CHP)-Enabled Renewable, Distributed Energy Technology in a Micro-Grid via Leveraged Use of Pennsylvania Marcellus Shale Gas

-Through US Department of Energy's State Energy Program (SEP), DEP's Office of Pollution Prevention and Energy Assistance has provided funding to The Pennsylvania State University's Consortium for Building Energy Innovation to demonstrate the use of natural gas and solar energy in a hybrid, CHP-Enabled Renewable Energy distributed energy configuration at the newly constructed Building 7R facility at the microgrid within the Philadelphia Navy Yard.
+Through US Department of Energy's State Energy Program (SEP), DEP's Energy Programs Office has provided funding to The Pennsylvania State University's Consortium for Building Energy Innovation to demonstrate the use of natural gas and solar energy in a hybrid, CHP-Enabled Renewable Energy distributed energy configuration at the newly constructed Building 7R facility at the microgrid within the Philadelphia Navy Yard.

-This project was selected as a partnering opportunity for this cutting-edge technology as the Pennsylvania's 2015 Climate Change Action Plan Update contains a work plan recommending increased deployment of CHP systems in PA.
-In addition, in 2016 the PUC has proposed a policy statement intended to promote CHP investments and encourage electric distribution companies (EDCs) and natural gas distribution companies (NGDCs) to make CHP an integral part of their energy efficiency and resiliency plans.
+This project was selected as a partnering opportunity for this cutting-edge technology as Pennsylvania's 2015 Climate Change Action Plan Update contains a work plan recommending increased deployment of CHP systems in PA.
+In addition, the PUC released a policy statement and established a working group intended to promote CHP investments and encourage electric distribution companies (EDCs) and natural gas distribution companies (NGDCs) to make CHP an integral part of their energy efficiency and resiliency plans.